The best time to buy bonds

 The economy as a whole seems to be in nearly perfect health, with few signs of overheating.
 The stock market is highly valued, and a little expensive for my taste, but holding steady.
 The housing market is looking fairly good, with a wobble here and there.
 Although the unemployment rate is quite low, the workforce participation rate is still below its long term average leading me to think that continued job growth is possible without too much inflation.
 What's more, the debt fueled asset binge that led us into the last recession doesn't seem to be repeating itself.
 Since uncontrolled debt is usually (but not always) a key factor in sending the economy into a recession, I would definitely be looking to see some sort of stress in loan defaults or credit delinquencies before worrying about a fresh recession.

 It's been frustrating to watch my bond funds drop this year, but my portfolio as a whole is doing fine thanks to the magic of diversification.
 As you can see from my portfolio tracker I created for free in Personal Capital, I am about even for the year when accounting for all of the assets in my 10 fund portfolio.
-Even though bonds are the best buying opportunity I see in my current portfolio, I don't think that now is the time I want to buy.
-The stress factors that I would look for just aren't as prominent as I would want them to be before buying bonds, and I definitely don't want to be buying bonds into a rising interest rate environment.
-As the economy heats up, and interest rates rise some more, I might add to my position in the next year.
+Even though bonds are the best buying opportunity I see in my current portfolio, I have no way of being sure if now is the best time to buy.
+I like to dollar cost average into most of my investments so I can decrease the inevitable negative impact when I mistime things.